cryptomood/api/nodejs/README.md

     });
     ```

-For full example, see [client.js](./client.js) file in this directory.
+For full example, see any example directory.
 For additional resources, see the [grpc library](https://github.com/grpc/grpc-node)